Tkachuk has goal, assist in Sens’ 4-1 win over Rangers - Ottawa | Globalnews.ca

 The Rangers converted a short-handed chance of their own when Anderson performed a nifty backhand, forehand deke to beat Nilsson at 4:52 of the second period.
 Vladislav Namestnikov and Brendan Smith assisted on the play.

 Lundqvist, who has only two wins since Feb.
-1st, was denied his 450th NHL victory for the sixth consecutive game.
+1st, was denied his 450th NHL victory for his sixth consecutive game.

+“It doesn’t matter if you played 14 years or 40 games in this league, there is always a reason to go out there and leave everything you got,” Lundqvist said.
+“It’s just disappointing because it comes down to a couple of plays if our effort is a little higher I think there are no goals.”

 Gibbons scored his eighth of the season at 14:58 of the third period to make it 4-1.
 White and Gibbons completed a nifty passing sequence that led to the tap-in opportunity to seal the game for the Senators.

+“We were just flat, very very flat,” Rangers coach David Quinn said after the game.
+“Not a lot of emotion, not a lot of passion, not a lot of enthusiasm on the bench.”

 NOTES: Prior to the game, the Rangers announced that Mika Zibanejad has been named the winner of the 2018-19 Steven McDonald Extra Effort Award.
-The award is presented annually to the Ranger who, as chosen by the fans, “goes above and beyond the call of duty.” … Rookie centre Filip Chytil missed the game and is considered day to day. … Andreas Englund made his season debut for Ottawa.
+The award is presented annually to the Ranger who, as chosen by the fans, “goes above and beyond the call of duty.” ”He works hard on both ends of the ice and makes a difference all over the ice, more than any other player on this team,” Lundqvist said of Zibanejad.
+“He deserves it.” … Rookie centre Filip Chytil missed the game and is considered day to day. … Andreas Englund made his season debut for Ottawa.
 The defenceman has played six NHL games over the past two seasons.

 UP NEXT: